 If you’re looking for a centralized location without the pandemonium of Midtown proper, Midtown East is the spot for you.
 It’s often broken down into mini-neighborhoods, such as Sutton Place, Turtle Bay, Tudor City and Murray Hill.

 After 9/11 when many of the city’s financial sector employers moved offices from Lower Manhattan to Midtown, finance professionals began moving to Midtown East to be close to work.
 Consequently, Midtown East is now a popular neighborhood among recent college graduates and young finance workers.
-In Murray Hill in particular, this reputation is strong, and their “work hard, play hard” mentality is seen at the many bars and restaurants along Third Avenue.
+In Murray Hill in particular, this reputation is strong, and their “work hard, play hard” mentality is seen at the many bars and restaurants along Second and Third Avenue.